fit-r2lab/rhubarbe/README.md

  Format is like aim	 `.ini` file, should be straightforward.
 Just beware to **not mention quotes** around strings, as such quotes end up in the python string verbatim.

-## Permission system
+## Authorization system

 Among things to be configured is the URL for a leases server.
 This for now assumes the following

 * You run an instance of an OMF_SFA service at that hostname and port
 * And the OMF_SFA service exposes a single resource.

-This is an admittedly specific policy for R2Lab, as opposed to other OMF-based deployments, since we want the reservations to be made on the testbed as a whole, since this is not sharable.
+This is an admittedly specific policy for R2Lab, as opposed to other OMF-based deployments, since we want the reservations to be made on the testbed as a whole (to ensure reproducibility).
 This rather *ad hoc*  approach can easily be revisited if there's interest.

 # Installation